 Policies and protocols that uplift individuals' constitutional rights generally do not constitute harboring.
 For example, policies limiting DHS access to nonpublic spaces without a judicial warrant are lawful under the Fourth Amendment and do not constitute harboring.
-Additionally, courts have found that providing legal, educational, and social services to undocumented individuals is not harboring.
+Additionally, courts have found that providing housing and legal, educational, and social services to undocumented individuals is not harboring.

 The mere presence of undocumented individuals on your campus does not constitute harboring.
 However, actively hiding an undocumented person from ICE enforcement could be considered harboring.
 For example, physically concealing someone or providing false information to law enforcement could trigger liability.
-For additional information, see the National Association of College and University Attorneys (NACUA) issue brief, "Key Legal Considerations Relating to 'Sanctuary Campus' Policies and Practices, and please stay tuned for a forthcoming resource on this topic.
+For additional information, see the National Association of College and University Attorneys (NACUA) issue brief, Key Legal Considerations Relating to 'Sanctuary Campus' Policies and Practices.

-12. What is the responsibility of campus officials with regard to immigration site visits for the purpose of employment eligibility inspection?
+13. What is the responsibility of campus officials with regard to immigration site visits for the purpose of employment eligibility inspection?